openebs/website/website/src/blogs/ive-become-a-chairman-of-cloudbyte-openebs.md

 ## 3. **Team time!**

 Most importantly, as I’ve come to know the CloudByte team I’ve formed a commitment to them and their vision for the kind of company we can build.
-I feel honored to support our CEO and co-founder Uma — he’s brilliant, he is stubborn, and he is relentlessly making real a vision for what storage can be — as an **enabler** of the shift towards cloud native and devops as opposed to an **inhibitor**.
+I feel honored to support our CEO and co-founder Uma — he’s brilliant, he is stubborn, and he is relentlessly making real a vision for what storage can be — as an **enabler** of the shift towards cloud native and DevOps as opposed to an **inhibitor**.
 It didn’t hurt that the new board hit it off immediately and that Raj from Fidelity / EightRoads and Sandeep from Nexus have great entrepreneur-friendly reputations as well as massive funds supporting them.

 There will be much more to come as we share our thoughts about strategy and, maybe more importantly, as [OpenEBS](http://www.openebs.io/) community members lay out what they’d like to see in containerized storage.